This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Amorepacific is NOT Cruelty-free.
 Amorepacific pays and allows some of their products to be tested on animals when required by law.
-Some of Amorepacific Group’s subsidiaries also sell their products in stores in mainland China where animal testing is mandatory for all imported cosmetics.
+Some of Amorepacific Group’s subsidiaries also sell their products in stores in mainland China where animal testing is mandatory for most imported cosmetics.

 AMOREPACIFIC Animal Testing Statement

 It should be noted that AmorePacific Group owns a number of beauty brands, in addition to their flagship brand AmorePacific.
-Some of their other brands are sold in Mainland China, where all imported cosmetics are required to be tested on animals.
+Some of their other brands are sold in Mainland China, where most imported cosmetics are required to be tested on animals.

 I was specifically interested to find out whether their flagship brand, AmorePacific’s products or ingredients are tested on animals.